MicrosoftDocs/cpp-docs/docs/preprocessor/comment-c-cpp.md

 ## Remarks

 The *comment-type* is one of the predefined identifiers, described below, that specifies the type of comment record.
 The optional *comment-string* is a string literal that provides additional information for some comment types.
-Because *comment-string* is a string literal, it obeys all the rules for string literals with respect to escape characters, embedded quotation marks (`"`), and concatenation.
+Because *comment-string* is a string literal, it obeys all the rules for string literals on use of escape characters, embedded quotation marks (`"`), and concatenation.

 ### compiler